9 Fun Things to do in Valladolid, Mexico

 Traveling around the Yucatan?
 Read this post about finding flamingos in Celestun, Mexico.

-Indulge in the Smoked Meats of Temozon
+8. Taste the Smoked Meats of Temozón, Yucatan

-On your way back from Ek Balam, stop in Temozon for lunch.
-This small Yucatecan town is known for its smoked meats, including the popular longaniza sausage.
-When I researched Temozon, I read I would see longaniza hanging in small vendor shops along the main road.
+When I researched Temozón, I read I would see longaniza hanging in small vendor shops along the main road.
 While this wasn’t the case during my visits, I did find a small shop a couple of blocks in town that happily sold me a small amount.

 Where to Stay: Hostels and Hotels in Valladolid